 To fix this issue, we have to go to the Formulas tab first.
 Then from the Calculation Options drop-down, we’ll choose the option ‘Automatic’.

-And the return values that were repetitions of 5 previously will turn into the multiples of 5 right away based on the cell values present in Column B.
+The return values that were repetitions of 5 previously will turn into the multiples of 5 right away based on the cell values present in Column B.

 7. Autofill with Flash Fill Not Working Properly